wneilyinzhen/Marginalia/README.md

 > A key held in a browser is readable by anyone with access to that computer.
 > Fine on your own machine; set a spend limit in the console anyway.

+Otherwise, use Export -- Handoff to your AI chat to continue discussion there.

 ---